 A company’s approach to transforming, modernizing and continuously improving software delivery will always involve several methodologies (like Agile), movements (like DevOps), practices (like Lean) and scaling frameworks such as SAFe, LeSS and Nexus.

-And although both SAFe and the Flow Framework are indeed frameworks, they are by no means the same thing, nor are they mutually exclusive.
+And although both Scaled Agile Framework and the Flow Framework are indeed frameworks, they are by no means the same thing, nor are they mutually exclusive.

-SAFe is a framework for scaling Agile and connecting it to the business.
+Scaled Agile Framework is for scaling Agile and connecting it to the business.
 The Flow Framework, meanwhile, provides a business- and customer-centric view of what flows across the entire software delivery process.
 That includes the Agile parts provided by SAFe, the parts covered by other frameworks or practices (like ITIL), and the parts of the value stream (usually further upstream) where disciplined practices may not be in place at all.

-By design, the Flow Framework is complementary to SAFe.
+By design, the Flow Framework is complementary to Scaled Agile Framework.
 And while the former doesn’t depend on the latter, most enterprises will see greater success with the Flow Framework if a scaling framework is in place.
 Whatever your approach, where the Flow Framework shines is in giving you a simple, high-level view of the effect of your Agile and DevOps transformations on business results.

 A Brief Introduction to the Flow Framework